 ECONOMIC THEORY I

 This is an advanced module in microeconomic theory, designed for postgraduate students with a strong background in economics.
 The topics covered in this module include the duality approach to demand theory, firm theory, general equilibrium theory, game theory, choice under uncertainty, agency theory and the economics of asymmetric information.
 The rational-choice foundations of microeconomics are also critically examined.

 ECONOMICS DISSERTATION (60 CREDITS)

 All students taking the ECO MSc degrees in Economics, Environmental Economics, Experimental Economics, Industrial Economics, Finance and Economics, Media Economics, International Business Finance and Economics and International Business, and Economics and International Relations, are required to submit a dissertation.
 This module prepares students to write a dissertation of a length and technical complexity as specified in their Course Guide, on a topic approved by the Course Director or other authorised person.
-The topic is not restricted, but students are expected to demonstrate the appropriated level of course specific learning.
-The module also includes training in specialist research methods and techniques; and in dissertation writing skills through intensive workshops in the early spring.
-This is followed by topic specific supervision by a dedicated (allocated) member of the teaching faculty.

 This is a module of two halves.
 The first half introduces some basic econometric techniques, and the problems which arise in their use.
 The second half applies the skills acquired in the first half to particular problems in financial economics such as the capital asset pricing model, exchange rate forecasting, testing the efficient markets hypothesis, modelling non-constant volatility and estimation of VAR models; Granger-causality testing, and option valuation.
 With the aid of the specialist econometric software package STATA, theoretical models are estimated and tested using real data.

 Option A Study (80 credits)